 Effortless Mastery is a book by Kenny Werner for any musician who finds themselves having reached a plateau in their development.
 Werner, a masterful jazz pianist in his own right, uses his own life story and experiences to explore the barriers to creativity and mastery of music, and in the process reveals that “Mastery is available to everyone,” providing practical, detailed ways to move towards greater confidence and proficiency in any endeavor.
 Vivienne Aerts has been associated with Kenny and the newly found Berklee Effortless Mastery Institute since 2014 and has been working as a vocalist and psychologist for over 10 years.
 Her concept Mindful Improvisation felt so close to Werner’s teaching that he decided that she was meant to follow in his footsteps and be the first created Effortless Mastery teacher.

-Since I also got a degree in choir conducting from the Haarlem Conservatory in the Netherlands where I studied with Tijs Krammer, I worked as conductor of several choirs, and even one big band for over 10 years.
-Currently, I’m just consulting, arranging and conducting upon request.
+Vivienne got a degree in choir conducting from the Haarlem Conservatory in the Netherlands where she studied with Tijs Krammer, after which she worked as director of several choirs, and even big bands for over 10 years.
+Currently, she is mainly working as a consultant, arranger, and director upon request.